guardian/visuals-git-workshop/tasks.md

 **Remote repositories**

 If you want to track your changes on github repo and did not clone the project from github, to connect your local project to the github repo run `git remote add origin https://github.com/user/repo.git` with the url of the github repo (`git remote -v` to verify the remotes you've just added).
 At the guardian we use repo genesis(https://repo-genesis.herokuapp.com/) to easily set up a new github project.
+If you cloned your repo from github, the project will already be configured with the remotes pointing to that repo.

 **Working on branches**